danirso/danirso/README.md

 <h2 align="center">Hi 👋!
 My name Daniel Rossi 🇧🇷</h2>

 ###
-<p align="left">-Im a computer engineering student from Brazil💻<br>-I have a great interest in Web development, but im always open to learning new things🔎<br>-My Laravel and VueJS experience is limited to doing university projects🏫</p>
+<p align="left">-Im a computer engineering student from Brazil💻<br>-I have a great interest in Web development, but im always open to learning new things🔎</p>

 ###
 <div align="center">